SectorCT/project-engine/README.md

 6. When the discussion finishes, the generated spec (requirements, history, PRD summary) is attached to `App.spec` and broadcast with a `prdReady` event.
 The job status moves to `prd_ready`.
 7. Immediately after the PRD is stored, the Project Manager agent breaks it into Epics/Stories/Tickets.
 Progress is streamed via `stageUpdate` messages, the job status transitions to `ticketing`, and settles on `tickets_ready` when all tickets are persisted (or `failed` if the ticket pass errors out).
 The `/api/tickets/` endpoint and `ticketUpdate` WebSocket events expose the backlog in real time.
 8. Once the backlog exists, a second Celery task spins up the agentLoop build environment, iterates over every ticket, and reports granular progress (`building` → `build_done`) through `jobStatus`, `ticketUpdate`, and `stageUpdate` events.
 Ticket status transitions (`todo` → `in_progress` → `done/failed`) are stored in the database and streamed to connected clients.
+   - Each job now uses its own Docker container named `project_engine_<job_id>_container`, so artifacts remain isolated per build.
+Inspect or exec into the container by referencing that name (the default `project_engine_builder_container` is only used when no job id is supplied).

 **Job Status Cheat Sheet** – `collecting` → `queued` → `planning` → `prd_ready` → `ticketing` → `tickets_ready` → `building` → `build_done` (with `failed` available at any point on unrecoverable errors).
 Clients should react to these status updates from the WebSocket `jobStatus` events.